 Gymnema: benefits, dosage, contraindications

-Gymnema is a climbing plant, with small yellow flowers.
-It is found in the tropical and subtropical regions of India, as well as in other regions of Asia, Africa, and Australia.
-Gymnema has been traditionally used in Ayurvedic medicine in India for over 2000 years.
-It has been called the sugar destroyer because the leaf shows the ability to inhibit the sweet taste on the tongue.
-It has been used to treat diabetes, as well as to promote metabolic control when combined with other medicinal plants.
-The parts used therapeutically from gymnema are the leaves.
+Gymnema is a climbing plant with small yellow flowers.
+It is found in the tropical and subtropical regions of India, as well as in other parts of Asia, Africa and Australia.
+Gymnema has been traditionally used in Ayurvedic medicine in India for more than 2,000 years.
+It has been called the sugar destroyer because the leaf demonstrates the ability to inhibit the sweet taste on the tongue.
+It has been used to treat diabetes, as well as to help control metabolism when combined with other medicinal plants.
+The parts of gymnema used therapeutically are the leaves.
 They contain oleanane and dammarane triterpene saponins.
-These are the main constituents responsible for the effects of gymnema.
-The oleanone triterpenes include gymnemic acids and gymnema saponins.
-The dammarane triterpenes include gymnemasides.
-The greatest quantity of gymnemic acid is found in the tips of the shoots.
+These are the main constituents responsible for gymnema's effects.
+Oleanane triterpenes include gymnemic acids and gymnemasaponins.
+Dammarane triterpenes include gymnemasides.
+The highest amount of gymnemic acid is found in the tips of the shoots.
 Gymnema is recommended for treating mild diabetes.

 Scientific name(s)